 - Savings of a higher score = $67,916

-If we add up all of the extra interest costs above, simply having good credit could end up saving a borrower in these scenarios $135,818 in unnecessary fees over time.
-Think you could use that kind of cash somewhere other than paying off fees?
+In summary, if we add up all of the extra interest costs above, having good credit could end up saving a borrower in these scenarios $135,818 in unnecessary fees over time.
+Think you could use that kind of cash somewhere other than paying fees?
 Yeah, we thought so.

-If you’re struggling with high interest rates, click below to see how ScoreShuttle’s credit-enhancing technology may be able to help.
+If you’re struggling with high interest rates, click below to see how ScoreShuttle’s credit-enhancing technology may be able to you improve your credit.

-Disclaimer: The scenarios listed above are for illustrative purposes only.
+Disclaimer: The numbers and scenarios listed above are based on generalized averages and are provided for illustrative purposes only.
 Other factors that may affect the true cost of a loan were not included in the calculations above.
 Your individual calculations will vary depending on the circumstances of your loan.